Now let’s talk about the important bit – the apprenticeship experience.

 Yes, definitely.
 Each to their own, and if university is for you and the job role you are aspiring to get requires a degree, then obviously uni would be the best path.
 However, I would definitely urge anyone contemplating their options to seriously consider an apprenticeship.
 I feel like a lot of people don’t realise how many doors it opens.

 I also think teachers in secondary school and sixth form often give the impression that uni is the only option.
-Perhaps it’s less so recently, but certainly when I was in sixth form it did feel as though I was ‘expected’ to go to uni, and that if I didn’t, I would have less opportunities.
+Perhaps it’s less so recently, but certainly, when I was in sixth form it did feel as though I was ‘expected’ to go to uni, and that if I didn’t, I would have less opportunities.

 From speaking to colleagues, this is not the case.
 In fact, many employers would rather someone who started with them from sixth form or college and gained experience and worked their way up from scratch, over someone coming out of uni with no experience within that area of work.

 We’d like to offer our huge thanks to Adeel, Samira, and Katie for all taking the time to talk to us.
-We wish you all the very best of luck in your future endeavours!
+We wish you all the very best of luck in your future endeavors!